MagicStack/uvloop/README.rst

     import uvloop
     asyncio.set_event_loop_policy(uvloop.EventLoopPolicy())

-Or, alternatively, you can create an instance of the loop manually, using:
+Alternatively, you can create an instance of the loop manually, using:

 .. code:: python